 As counselors and service organizations leaders, you likely encounter volunteers that go above and beyond regularly.
 Service awards can be a great way to showcase talented individuals that give back to their community and help others to get involved as well.
 Here we’ve listed some of the top service awards available for volunteers.

-The President’s Volunteer Service Award recognizes United States citizens and lawfully admitted, permanent residents who have achieved the required number of hours of service over a 12-month time period or cumulative hours over the course of a lifetime.
+The President’s Volunteer Service Award recognizes United States citizens and permanent residents who have achieved the required number of hours of service over a 12-month time period or cumulative hours over the course of a lifetime.
 The President’s Lifetime Achievement Award, the highest honor, is granted to those who contribute over 4,000 hours of service in their lifetime.

 The Congressional Award is the United States Congress’ award for young Americans.
 The program is non-partisan, voluntary, and non-competitive.
 Young people may register when they turn 13 1/2 years old and must complete their activities by their 24th birthday.
 To earn the award, young people set goals in all four program areas including voluntary public service.